-We have recommended that the HSE should consider not providing this medicine unless the HSE can agree a suitable price reduction with the pharmaceutical company.
+We have recommended that the HSE should consider funding ravulizumab, provided it does not cost more than eculizumab products currently available or anticipated to become available in the near future.
 The HSE will consider our recommendation and make the final decision about reimbursement (funding).
 When making the funding decision, the HSE will also consider the additional criteria outlined in the Health (Pricing and Supply of Medical Goods) Act 2013.